thejcannon/OhTheMethodsYouCanMake/Slides.md

-yes, like all good things these magics come in three in more ways than one, you'll soon see the first way is the trio of names "get", "set", and "del" then how they're used for illusions as well
+yes, like all good things these magics come in three in more ways than one, you'll soon see the first way is the trio of names "get", "set", and "del" then how they're used for other illusions as well

 The second in our trio-of-trios, I'll teach to you now, these methods are so powerful.
 You'll see how,